cloudogu/ces-commons/README.md

 ## Add Scripts

-* inside resources directory the file structure is the same as on the host system.
+* inside the resources directory the file structure is the same as on the host system.
 Add new files there!
-Make sure you the scripts are executable
+Make sure the scripts are executable

 ## Release